squid-cache/squid-cache.github.io/Features/BetterStringBuffer.rst

   {i} This needs clarification.
 Please define the primary roles of the buffer and string classes.
 For example, the string is responsible for maintaining information about an area of a buffer (buffer, offset, size) and read/write locks, while the buffer is responsible for everything else (memory management, duplication, insertion, search, comparison, etc.).
 This high-level role separation should probably be discussed before the class-specific sections.

 The sub-note is about; that there may in fact be no need for two such classes.
 The memory-manager may be completely capable of handling allocations, leaving 'parent' and 'child' layers of the model a single class type capable of referring to other objects of its own type.
-This still needs investigation of the different use and behavior of the current !MemBuf, char*, and SquidString.
+This still needs investigation of the different use and behavior of the current !MemBuf, char*, and !SquidString.

 === JIT Strings ===